ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/building_a_simple_news_site.rst

    :align: center
    :alt: Control Panel Home

-There isn't a lot to overview, as you have no entries, no comments, no content.
-But you can give your site a name!
-Click in the 'Name your site' field at the top left of your screen and let's get some basics setup.
+There isn't a lot to overview, as you have no entries, no comments and no content.
+Your site doesn't even have a name yet.
+Let's fix that.
+Click in the 'Name your site' field at the top left of your screen and let's go add  some general settings.

 ****************
 General Settings
 ****************

 On the :doc:`General Settings </cp/settings/general>` page, give your site a descriptive name and set your default localization values.
 To access this page in the future, just click the Settings cog in the top right corner.

-But for now, it's time to start adding some content.
-And to do that, we first need to create a channel.
+Now it's time to add some content.
+To do that, we first need to create a channel.

 Click the Developer Tools icon in the top right corner and select *Channel Manager*.